 - To get to Hoga from Kaledupa you could charter a local boat (the Tourism office say it should cost 50’000Rp) but also use the boat that brings the kids back from school to Hoga.
 It leaves from Hoga at 5:30AM and returns from Kaledupa around 1PM.
 Give 20’000Rp to the boat captain.

-- On the boat from Wanci, I got told that it would stop directly at Hoga is there is enough passengers going there.
+- On the boat from Wanci, I got told that it would stop directly at Hoga if there are enough passengers going there.
 It’s worth asking the captain, you never know.

 - The boat returns from Ambuea in Kaledupa to Wanci in Wangi-Wangi at 5AM everyday.
 I left at 5:30AM.